 To make a Visa rental car insurance claim, visit visa.com/benefitsportal or refer to your credit card’s benefits guide.
 It’s important to note that not all Visa credit cards will have rental car insurance.
 Secondary benefits like this are up to the card issuer - not the card network - so make sure to review the benefits guide that came with your Visa card.

-No, you do not need insurance to rent a car because rental companies have their own insurance that covers their rental cars.
+No, you do not need insurance to rent a car because rental companies have their own insurance that covers their cars.
 Rental car companies usually provide minimum liability coverage only, so if you don’t have personal insurance, you’ll probably want to purchase extra rental car insurance through the rental company.
 If your personal car is insured and you pay for your rental with a credit card, you can probably skip optional coverage at the rental counter.… read full answer

 Before you buy the rental company’s insurance, you should consider what coverage you may already have through your personal car insurance.
 The coverage limits and deductibles you have on your personal vehicle typically still apply to rentals, as long as you’re renting for personal use.
 Many major credit cards also offer coverage for rental cars if you pay with your card and decline the collision damage waiver offered by the rental company.